Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Introduction

-The Neyman-Scott process model (NSP) \citep{neyman1958statistical} is a classic statistical model used to quantify spatial clustering relationships, most often applied to true parent-offspring clusters (such as trees in a forest).
-In this approach, locations of the central object in each cluster are treated as latent, in part because in a cluster comprising similar objects (such as a grove of trees or a school of fish), it may be impossible to identify any true “parent.”
-In contrast, in corncob arrangements in dental plaque biofilm, the locations of the “parent” \emph{Corynebacterium} cells are often known.
-While reasonable for within-taxon clustering, na\"ive application of the NSP to investigate between-taxon relationships (i.e. one taxon clustering around the other) is inappropriate because it ignores the taxon in the center of the cluster.
+The Neyman-Scott process model (NSP) \citep{neyman1958statistical} is a classic statistical model used to quantify spatially dependent clustering relationships, most often applied to actual parents and offspring (such as trees in a forest).
+In this approach, locations of the central object in each cluster are treated as latent, in part because in a cluster comprising similar objects (such as a grove of trees or a school of fish), it may be impossible to identify any true parent individuals.
+In contrast, in corncob arrangements in dental plaque biofilm, the locations of the central cells are often known.
+Though reasonable for within-taxon clustering, na\"ive application of the NSP model to investigate between-taxon relationships is inappropriate because it ignores the taxon in the center of the clusters.

-Corncob arrangements in dental plaque biofilm also have other characteristics that preclude direct application of the NSP or the related shot noise Cox process model \citep{moller2003shot}.
-First, the “parent” and “offspring” cells are of different bacterial taxa, thus requiring a multivariate extension of univariate approaches.
+Corncob arrangements in dental plaque biofilm have other characteristics that preclude direct application of the NSP model or the related shot noise Cox process model \citep{moller2003shot}.
+First, the “parent” (i.e., central) and “offspring” (i.e., peripheral) cells are of different bacterial taxa, thus requiring a multivariate extension of univariate approaches.
+Though others have considered point process models for multi-type spatial data \citep{berman1986testing, moller1998log, grabarnik2009modelling,diggle2013spatial}, we are unaware of any work addressing more complex clustering arrangements as a specific focus of model development.
 Second, the corncob arrangements sometimes include multiple “offspring” taxa in that both \emph{Streptococcus} and \emph{Porphyromonas} are observed around \emph{Corynebacterium} “parents.”
-In this regard, existing multivariate cluster point process models \citep{tanaka2014identification, jalilian2015multivariate} are not applicable to microbial corncob-like arrangements because they do not model the taxa in the cluster center and have no scope to enforce multiple offspring taxa having the same parent taxon.
-Moreover, neither of the existing approaches address a third challenge, that the corncobs can be multilayered in nature (e.g., Figure \ref{fig:multilayer_diag}).
-And, fourth, the corncob arrangements themselves are part of a more complexly organized microbial community that includes other taxa unrelated to the arrangements.
+Existing multivariate cluster point process models \citep{tanaka2014identification, jalilian2015multivariate} can not model the taxon in the cluster center and have no scope to enforce multiple offspring taxa's having the same parent taxon.